What is America's policy when it comes to dictators? Well, it depends.

 Option 3: Sanctions And Diplomacy

 Obama routinely condemns Syrian President Bashar Assad and calls for him to leave after nearly a year of protests and worsening bloodshed.
-But the U.S. president has resisted calls for U.S. military involvement, even at the level of arming the opposition forces.
+The U.S. president has resisted calls for U.S. military involvement, however, even at the level of arming the opposition forces.

-"Assad must halt his campaign of killing and crimes against his own people now," Obama said in a statement on Feb.
+"Assad must halt his campaign of killing and crimes against his own people now," Obama said Feb.
 4. "He must step aside and allow a democratic transition to proceed immediately."

 The United Nations Security Council, however, rejected a peace plan for Syria later that same day.